-I can admire someones conviction even when they are wrong, and such is the way i feel about DARQ and its developer, the fact he wished to be honorable and provide Steam release due to the amount of people who had wish-listed it on steam was admirable, commendable even, but its also very misguided.
+I can admire someone’s conviction even when they are wrong, and such is the way I feel about DARQ, and its developer, the fact he wished to be honourable and provide Steam release due to the number of people who had wish-listed it on steam was admirable, commendable even, but its also very misguided.

 True fans of the game would buy it from Gog, Origin, EGS, Uplay, true fans of the game would have been happy to see a hardworking developer get a nice beefy paycheck.